3,000 troops from 19 EU states in Iraq. Will they stay?

 A spokesperson at Nato told EUobserver that its current Iraqi training mission consists of several hundred personnel, mostly from Canada, Turkey and Spain.

-The IISS figures from late 2019 put the total European troop presence, which includes Norway, at around 200 with Spain leading the charge of around 70 soldiers followed by 65 from Poland and 12 from the Netherlands.
+The IISS figures from late 2019 put the total European troop presence under NATO command, which includes Norway, at around 200 with Spain leading the charge of around 70 soldiers followed by 65 from Poland and 12 from the Netherlands.

 On Tuesday, the trans-Atlantic alliance announced it was pulling out some of its troops and personnel.
 Among them are Croatian and Romania sentries that will now leave the country.